 11. METHODS OF ANALYSIS: The methods for verifying the parameters established by SENASA, published in 2008 DG--resolution Nº 002- La Gaceta Nº 94 of May 16, 2008, shall be used.

 12. CONCORDANCES.
-This Decree agrees with the Directives of the Codex Alimentarius, the European Economic Community, and those of the United States Food and Drug Administration (FDA):
+This Decree concurs with the Directives of the Codex Alimentarius, the European Economic Community, and those of the Food and Drug Administration of the United States of America (FDA):

 Directive 95/2/EC on food additives other than colours and sweeteners.

-Directive 96/23/EC: On measures to monitor certain substances and residues thereof in live animals and animal products.
+Directive 96/23/EC concerning measures to monitor certain substances and residues thereof in live animals and animal products.

-Regulation (EC) Nº 2406/96: Common marketing standards for certain fishery products.
+Regulation (EC) Nº 2406/96 laying down common marketing standards for certain fishery products.

 Residues of some veterinary drugs in animals and foods FAO/WHO, FAO food and nutrition paper 41/16.